jmrog/vscode-nuget-package-manager/README.md

 ## Known Issues

-- The XML-to-JavaScript parser that this extension uses currently strips out comments from the `.csproj` file.
+- The XML-to-JavaScript parser that this extension uses currently strips out comments from the project file.
 Unfortunately, there is no way around this at the moment, but the eventual plan is to replace this dependency.
-- This extension only works with `.csproj` files for now; it may also support (deprecated) `project.json` files in the future.
 - The extension does not add DotNetCliToolsReference entries for tools.

 ## Release Notes

+### 1.1.0
+- Add F#/.fsproj support

 ### 1.0.1, 1.0.2
 - Changes to README to remove leftover stuff (whoops)